noberk/Books-Which-I-Read/docs/How-to-Investing.md

 - Giving it back

 - You cannot teach someone to be a sophisticated investor.
 But a person can learn to become a sophisticated.📚

+- The rich don't work for money
+- Whatever your reality is about money inside of you is the reality of money outside of you.
+You cannot change your outside reality until you first change your inde reality about money.  - Rich Dad